 The items listed below must be submitted for the Sophomore Review portfolio:

-- Two Pieces that show drawing ability (These can be either studio or digital, but one needs to be a digital drawing or illustration
+- Two pieces that show drawing ability (These can be either a traditional studio piece or digital)

 - One Photoshop collage